USS Pennsylvania (ACR-4): World War I

 Recommissioning, Pittsburgh patrolled the west coast of Mexico, during the troubled times of insurrection that led to American involvement with the Veracruz landing in April 1914.
-Later she served as flagship for Admiral William B. Caperton—Commander in Chief, Pacific Fleet—during South American patrols and visits during World War I. Cooperating with the British, she scouted German raiders and acted as a powerful deterrent against their penetration of the eastern Pacific.
+Later she served as flagship for Admiral William B. Caperton—Commander in Chief, United States Pacific Fleet—during South American patrols and visits during World War I. Cooperating with the British, she scouted German raiders and acted as a powerful deterrent against their penetration of the eastern Pacific.
+Future Rear Admiral Ellis M. Zacharias served as a line officer aboard Pittsburgh during World War I.

 While at Rio de Janeiro, in October and November 1918, failure to implement quarantine procedures by Captain George Bradshaw, led to the spread of the deadly strain of Spanish influenza on ship, sickening 663 sailors (80% of the crew) and killing 58 of them.

-Future Rear Admiral Ellis M. Zacharias served as a line officer aboard Pittsburgh during World War I. Future Governor of American Samoa George Landenberger commanded the vessel.

 Inter-war period

-Returning to the east coast, Pittsburgh prepared for duty as flagship for Commander, US Naval Forces in the eastern Mediterranean, for which she sailed from Portsmouth, New Hampshire on 19 June 1919.
+Returning to the United States East Coast, Pittsburgh prepared for duty as flagship for Commander, US Naval Forces in the eastern Mediterranean, for which she departed from Portsmouth, New Hampshire, on 19 June 1919.
 Cruising the Adriatic Sea, Aegean Sea, and Black Sea, she joined in the massive relief operations and other humanitarian concerns with which the Navy carried out its quasi-diplomatic functions in this troubled area.
-In June 1920, she sailed north to visit French and British ports and cruise the Baltic Sea on further relief assignments.
+In June 1920, she steamed north to visit French and British ports and cruise the Baltic Sea on further relief assignments.

-On 9 September 1920, she ran aground on rocks in the Baltic Sea off Libau.
+On 9 September 1920, Pittsburgh ran aground on rocks in the Baltic Sea off Libau.
 She was assisted by HMS Dauntless and Frederick; Frederick escorted her to Sheerness Royal Dockyard, Kent, England which she reached at 10:00 o'clock in the morning of 23 September.
 Before 12 October she had moved up river to Chatham Dockyard where she went into dry dock.
 On that date a team from Pittsburgh routed a team of British officers 21–8 at baseball.
 The following month, with Pittsburgh still in dry dock, a court-martial absolved Captain Todd of blame for the grounding but the navigator and watch officer were held accountable.
 She returned to decommission at Philadelphia, on 15 October 1921.